Settings

 Very cool writeup, thanks for digging into all those data sheets and sharing it with us!
 I feel like the hands-on electronics stuff has always been a little bit inaccessible to me, but posts like these always make me a little more excited to start doing little projects myself.
 So thanks for posting.

-aenis a day ago
+aenis 2 months ago

 Fantastic and inspiring write up, big thanks!